-Immediate termination with up to 3 written warnings issue – no severance
+Immediate termination with up to three written warnings issue – no severance

 Severance is paid only for all other reasons and with one month’s notice given.

-Overtime may be carried out in accordance with Myanmar labor law and upon mutual agreement between the employer and the employee.
-Under the Shops and Establishment Law (2016), hours worked exceeding 8 hours per day or 44-48 hours per week are considered overtime.
-Overtime is restricted to no more than 12 hours per week, or 16 hours in cases of special needs.
-Employees should not work or be allowed to work after midnight.
+Overtime must be carried out in accordance with Myanmar labor law and upon mutual agreement between the employer and the employee.
+Under the Shops and Establishment Law (2016), hours worked exceeding eight hours per day or 44 to 48 hours per week will be considered overtime.
+Overtime is restricted to no more than 12 hours per week or 16 hours in cases of special needs.
+Employees must not work or be permitted to work after midnight.

-Mandatory overtime payments must be paid for every hour/day worked beyond the prescribed limits and must be paid at double the rate of the basic wage/salary.
-Employers must obtain permission of relevant authorities, e.g. the Factories and General Labor Laws Inspection Department for implementation of a constant overtime policy.
+Mandatory overtime payments must be paid for every hour or day worked beyond the prescribed limits.
+This must be remitted at double the rate of the basic wage/salary.
+Employers must obtain permission from the relevant authorities (e.g. the Factories and General Labor Laws Inspection Department) for the implementation of a constant overtime policy.

-There are no mandatory pension obligations, except for civil servants.
+There are no mandatory pension requirements in Myanmar, except for civil servants.
 A retired employee who has paid contributions to the Health and Social Care fund for at least 180 months is entitled to medical treatment provided by a specified clinic.
-Some companies voluntarily provide benefits, such as private health insurance coverage, provident funds, other savings plans, and employee stock option plans (ESOPs) for their employees.
-Voluntary benefits are not regulated and are offered through and detailed within internal company policies or other documentation; thus, information on the extent of voluntary benefits that companies are providing is scarce.
+Some companies voluntarily provide benefits, such as private health insurance coverage, provident funds, other savings plans and employee stock option plans (ESOPs).
+Voluntary benefits are not regulated and are offered through internal company policies or other documentation.
+Thus, official information is scarce on the extent of voluntary benefits that companies are providing.

 Visas and Foreign Workers

-FRCs are primarily applied for foreigners requiring a Long-Term Stay Permit or working for enterprises established under the previous Foreign Investment Law (2012) or the new Myanmar Investment Law (2016).
+FRCs are usually applied for by foreign nationals needing a Long-Term Stay Permit or employed by enterprises established under either the previous Foreign Investment Law (2012) or the new Myanmar Investment Law (2016).
 The additional issuance of a Long-Term Stay Permit within Myanmar, which is only available to persons holding an FRC, allows foreigners to stay in Myanmar for the full term of the visa.

 For a 70-day, single-entry business visa, an application must be submitted to the Myanmar embassy in the applicant’s country of residence.
 The Ministry of Labor, Immigration and Population (MLIP) also allows foreign nationals to apply for a 70-day, single-entry business e-visa online at https://evisa.moip.gov.mm/.

-Foreign employees who have obtained at least two 70-day, single-entry business visas can apply for a multiple-entry visa valid for three months, six months or a year at the Myanmar embassy or consulate.
+Foreign employees who have obtained at least two 70-day, single-entry business visas can apply for a multiple-entry visa at the Myanmar embassy or consulate.
+This is valid for three months, six months or a year.
 Applications for renewals can be submitted to the Directorate of Investment and Company Administration.

-Processing time depends on the Myanmar embassy or consulate in the applicant’s country of residence and may range between one to five days.
+Processing time depends on the Myanmar embassy or consulate in the applicant’s country of residence.
+This can range between one to five days.

 Applications should be submitted to the Foreigners Affairs Department of the MLIP.
 The application process is cumbersome.
-Apart from the documents required for the application of a business visa, this process also requires a recommendation letter from the ministry related to the employer’s nature of business, depending on the company registration, in addition to other paperwork.
+Apart from the documents required for the application of a business visa, this process also requires a recommendation letter from the ministry related to the employer’s nature of business and company registration.